Everyone Said No

 Aladdin Sane by David Bowie - The lightning bolt that appeared on millions of faces the night he died.
 It came from a rice cooker.

-The white suit on the cover of the best selling album in history wasn't Michael's.
+Thriller by Michael Jackson - The white suit on the cover of the best selling album in history wasn't Michael's.
 It belonged to the photographer.
 And the tiger kept wandering off.

 Neon Bible by Arcade Fire - The cover doesn't immediately grab you.
 A neon sign in the dark.
 Pink and orange against black.
 Something you'd walk past without stopping.
 Look again.
 There's considerably more going on here than first appears.